divya-shyamal/life_app/README.md

-An app I designed (and ChatGPT coded) to help me and my boyfriend build healthy habits.
+Some apps I designed (and ChatGPT coded) to help me and my boyfriend build healthy habits.
 You can download the html file for your own use!